ncoghlan/misc/notes/python3/questions_and_answers.rst

 Windows specific UTF-16 based APIs to make things work properly).

-The Python 3 text model also trades additional memory usage for encoding and decoding speed in some cases, including caching the UTF-8 and UTF-16 representations of a string when appropriate.
-In addition to UTF-8 and UTF-16, other key codecs like ASCII, latin-1 and UTF-32 are closely integrated with the core text implementation in order to make them as efficient as is practical.
+The Python 3 text model also trades additional memory usage for encoding and decoding speed in some cases, including caching the UTF-8 representation of a string when appropriate.
+In addition to UTF-8, other key codecs like ASCII, latin-1, UTF-16 and UTF-32 are closely integrated with the core text implementation in order to make them as efficient as is practical.